paritytech/evm-test-suite/README.md

 In order for the commands to be parsed correctly, if you have parameters you are not using before one you are using, you must set them as `--`, in order to keep the spacing correct.

-When handling tests sets with a considerable amount of contracts to compile while in resource-restricted environments such as Docker, it is recommended to define the environment variable `BATCH_SIZE` in order to define the amount of contracts that are compiled at once.
+When handling tests with a considerable amount of contracts to compile while in resource-restricted environments such as Docker, it is recommended to define the environment variable `BATCH_SIZE` in order to define the amount of contracts that are compiled at once.
 This tells the plugin to split the contracts in subsets